-When you look at a Google Play app's rating, you may be looking at either public or private data.
-The data you see in AppFollow depends on whether you have a Google Play Ratings Integration enabled for your app.
+When you look at a Google Play app's rating on our Rating Chart, you may be looking at either public or private data.
+Private data is only available if the Google Play Ratings Integration is set up for your app.
 In this article, you'll learn about these two data sources and find out how to differentiate between them in your AppFollow Workspace.

 Total Ratings (Public)

 Total (cumulative) ratings are country-specific only.
 In October 2021, Google Play deprecated the worldwide public ratings:

 - Before: Apps had a united rating star distribution and an average rating for all countries.